St. Louis I (Sloop-of-War)

 A city on the Mississippi River, the largest city in the state of Missouri.

-Recommissioned on 19 September 1832, St. Louis departed New York on 12 October to base at Pensacola, Fla., as a unit of the West Indies Squadron.
+Placed back in commission on 19 September 1832, St. Louis departed New York on 12 October to base at Pensacola, Fla., as a unit of the West Indies Squadron.
 She spent the following six years, largely as flagship for the squadron, cruising the Caribbean.
 On 28 May 1838, she sailed from Havana for New York where she again was placed in ordinary on 1 July and laid up until 5 April 1839.

 In January 1861, while serving with the Home Squadron off Vera Cruz, Mexico, St. Louis was ordered to return to Pensacola to stand guard during the turmoil which preceded the outbreak of the Civil War.
 In April, she aided in the reinforcement of Fort Pickens; then joined in the massive blockade of southern ports.
-On 5 September, she assisted Brooklyn in the capture of blockade-running Confederate brig, Macao, at the mouth of the Mississippi.
+On 5 September, she assisted Brooklyn in the capture of blockade-running Confederate brig Macao, at the mouth of the Mississippi.

 In 1894, St. Louis was loaned as a training vessel to the Naval Militia of the State of Pennsylvania.
 On 30 November 1904, while she was engaged in this service, her name was changed to Keystone State.
-She was finally struck from the Navy list on 9 August 1906 and sold for scrapping, on 5 June 1907, to Joseph G. Hitner of Philadelphia.
+She was finally stricken from the Navy list on 9 August 1906 and sold for scrapping on 5 June 1907, to Joseph G. Hitner of Philadelphia.

 3 August 2020